Yuki Hsu

-Yuki Hsu (born 3 March 1978) is a Taiwanese singer and actress from Taiwan.
+Yuki Hsu (born 3 March 1979) is a Taiwanese singer and actress.
 She is perhaps best known for her series of hits in Taiwan between 1998 and 2001.
 Most of her songs in her early career are upbeat, catchy, melodic dance tracks, often with youthful themes or lyrics.
 Some of her well-known songs include "Ding Dong" (a cover of Danish singer Tiggy's hit "Ring A Ling"), "Who's Bad" (a cover of Dr Bombay's "Calcutta (Taxi Taxi Taxi)"), and a remake of the '90s techno track "Dub-i-Dub".
 In 1999 she collaborated with South Korean rapper Yoo Seung Jun on the duet "Can't Wait".
 She is also noted for the flamboyant and outlandish hairdos she sported in many of her early music videos.

 In 2001, Hsu temporarily ceased her singing career and turned to acting.
 In 2007, she returned to the music scene with the album Bad Girl.

 On 25 May 2018, Yuki Hsu held the concert, Only for Meeting You (只為「鈺」見你), at Taipei International Convention Center, celebrating her 20 years of singing career.